Linnaeus Jr. 1782

 centimetres in diameter, the entire plant to 15 or even 25 centimetres in

-flowers are orange-brown or even pink.
+flowers are orange-brown or even pink and green.

 The genera is named after Ryk Tulbagh, governor of the Cape of